 Hit it with some salt and then smoosh on some of that roasted garlic:

-Two of the Davy Crockett travel grill from Green Mountain Grills easily feed 30+ on any given night.
+Here we have two of the Davy Crockett travel grill from Green Mountain Grills easily feed 30+ on any given night.
 One can hold a full brisket packer or two whole pork butts.

 And let’s get them both on the cooker:

 In general these don’t take that long.
 The smaller one was done in about 45 minutes and the slightly bigger one was done in a little over 50 minutes.
 Target temp is 135F.
-According to my trust (and must have for any pitmaster) Thermapen it looks like we NAILED it:
+According to my trusty (and must have for any pitmaster) Thermapen it looks like we NAILED it:

 Now why is that fish on that aluminum pan?
 Because the one in the back was done first and we had to take this one out to get to the one in the back and we needed something to set it on and this aluminum pan was sitting there.
 It was dirty on the inside, but the bottom was perfectly clean so we flipped it upside down and it became a tray and went right back into the grill, make shift tray and all.

-Here are the trout ready to serve:
+Stuffed trout ready to serve:

-And here we are dressed a little for presentation:
+Finally we are dressed a little for presentation:

-And in about 30 seconds we had this:
+In about 30 seconds we had this:

 And evidently taking a pic of a fish skeleton is very intensive work:

-So how was it?
+Well, how was it?
 I honestly only got a couple bites because it was gone so quickly because we had more than 20 people sharing 4 cabins.
 But the couple bites I got were absolutely amazing.
 Let me tell how good it is in the form of a story.
 My oldest son is 12.
 For a 12 year old he’s a really good eater.
 Best of my four kids.
 He eats just about anything.
 All except but fish.
 Last year in Michigan we did a fish fry and he tried some deep fried bass and decided that was good, but still would not eat any grilled or baked fish.
 Well, he tried this.
 Lo and behold, he now likes more than just deep fried fish.
 Score!